 Burkina Faso

-This 2022 JNS survey of the general population was conducted face to face and is part of HiiL’s broader research programme in Burkina Faso.
-It follows a small-scale survey conducted online in 2021.
-It also accompanies a parallel survey on the justice needs of internally displaced persons carried out in partnership with UNHCR.
+The 2024 Justice Needs and Satisfaction (eJNS) survey was conducted face to face and is part of HiiL’s broader research programme in Burkina Faso.
+It follows two surveys conducted in parallel in 2022: a general population JNS and a survey on justice needs of internally displaced people and host communities carried out in partnership with UNHCR and the Terre des Hommes Lausanne Foundation.

 Key Highlights